fourstix/Elfos-kilo/README.md

 All libraries used in this code are copyright their respective authors.

-This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the RcAsm assembler also written by Mike Riley.
+This code is based on a Elf/OS kernel written by Mike Riley and created with the Asm/02 assembler and Link/02 linker also written by Mike Riley.

 Elf/OS
 Copyright (c) 2004-2024 by Mike Riley